larowlan/time-travel-with-git/slides.md

 - Not everyone speaks English as their first language
 - Don't take offence at language quirks
 - Be prepared to explain local slang and lingo

+--

+## Switch off

+Note:

+- Best way to avoid burnout is drift in and out
+- Have a live outside Drupal

 ---